 Patrick scored six top-10 finishes in seven starts at Indianapolis and qualified 10th or better five times.
 Her third-place result in 2009 is the best finish ever for a woman in the history of the 500.

 While Patrick has earned history-making results at Indianapolis in her IndyCar career, she has yet to experience the same level of success at the 2.5-mile track in a stock car.
-In her first Sprint Cup start at the track in 2013, she finished 30th, and in 2014, her day at the iconic track was cut short by rear-gear issues and she ended up 42nd.
-Last year, Patrick was running 13th with less than 15 laps to go but lost considerable ground on the final two restarts and finished 27th.
+In her first Sprint Cup start at the track in 2013, she finished 30th and, last year, her day at the iconic track was cut short by rear-gear issues and she ended up 42nd.
 In Patrick’s lone Xfinity Series race at Indianapolis in 2012, she finished 35th after getting caught up in an accident.

-As she returns to Indianapolis this week, Patrick is hoping her success in the 500 will finally carry over to the Combat Wounded Coalition 400 at The Brickyard.
+As she returns to Indianapolis this week, Patrick is hoping her success in the 500 will finally carry over to the Jeff Kyle 400.